foundersandcoders/our-site-v0-DEFUNCT/apply.md

 You can contribute to the community by communicating with other members of the community: posting questions, answering questions, posting your Codewars kata, or any other way that you like.

+If you have no coding experience, getting to 6 kyu (or higher) in Code wars will take time.
+If you are an absolute beginner, you might need to study for 200 hours or more to meet the required standard.

-If you want help making progress with the prerequisites and you live in London, you might want to consider signing up for our [Monday evening meetups](http://www.meetup.com/founderscoders/).
+Please do not be put off by this.
+We encourage you to seek help and encouragement from other applicants.
+Join us on GitHub, use our Gitter channel, and if you live in London consider signing up for our [Monday evening meetups](http://www.meetup.com/founderscoders/).

 ## Course prerequisites